 It seems everyone’s buzzing over the far-out field, from clinical researchers and mental health professionals to psychedelic novices and psychonauts alike – not to mention federal and state-level policymakers.
 Even Hollywood’s in on the action between Gwyneth Paltrow’s Goop Lab magic mushroom trip and Nicole Kidman’s turn as a mysterious wellness retreat leader in 9 Perfect Strangers.
 UC Berkeley Journalism Professor Michael Pollen’s 2018 book How to Change Your Mind – exploring the science of psychedelics in treating mental illness – has even been turned into a four-part, eponymous docuseries airing now on Netflix.

 In the U.S. alone, Data Bridge Market Research projects the psychedelic market to grow from 2.8 million in 2021 to 9.8 million by 2029.
 Unsurprising as psychedelics have recently been decriminalized in a growing number of U.S. cities and states.
 Seattle, Denver, Oakland, Washington, D.C. and the state of Oregon are among the early pioneers.
-As progress continues to gain momentum Stateside, some psychedelics are already legal – albeit oftentimes under medical or religious contexts only – in countries like Jamaica, Mexico, Costa Rica, Peru, Brazil and the Netherlands.
-And here, a growing number of psychedelic wellness retreats are meeting newfound consumer demand for not just mind-expanding but potentially life-transforming experiences.
+As progress continues to gain momentum Stateside, some psychedelics are already legal – albeit oftentimes under medical or religious contexts only – in countries like Jamaica, Mexico, Costa Rica, Peru, Brazil, Portugal and the Netherlands.
+Here, a growing number of psychedelic wellness retreats are meeting newfound consumer demand for not just mind-expanding but potentially life-transforming experiences.

-With this in mind, we’ve rounded up a carefully curated list of destinations offering these two substances in legal, controlled and guided settings.
+With this in mind, we’ve rounded up a carefully curated list of destinations offering these three substances in legal, controlled and guided settings.
 From microdosing in Mexico to ancient ayahuasca ceremonies in the Amazon, here are 7 psychedelic wellness retreats around the world offering the trip of a lifetime.

 PSILOCYBIN WELLNESS RETREATS